willdurand-edu/php-slides/src/extended/07_symfony2_validation.md

 In the previous section, you learned how a form can be submitted with valid or invalid data.
 In Symfony2, **validation is applied to the underlying object**.

-In other words, the question isn't whether the "form" is valid, but whether or not the object is valid after the form has applied the submitted data to it.
+In other words, the question isn't whether the "form" is valid, but whether the object is valid after the form has applied the submitted data to it.

-Calling `$form->isValid()` is a shortcut that **asks the object whether or not it has valid data**.
+Calling `$form->isValid()` is a shortcut that **asks the object whether it has valid data** using a Validation layer.

 Validation is done by adding a set of rules (called **constraints**) to a class.